Cubical approximation for directed topology I: Conventions

 \subsubsection{Supports}

 We will often talk about the support of a point in a geometric realization and the carrier of a simplex in a simplicial subdivision.
 We provide a uniform language for such generalized supports.

+Fix a category $\GENERIC$.
+For each $\GENERIC$-object $c$, a \textit{subobject} of $c$ is an equivalence class of monos of the form $s\ra c$, where two monos $s'\ira c$ and $s''\ira c$ are equivalent if each factors the other in $\GENERIC$.
+We often abuse notation and treat a subobject of a $\GENERIC$-object $c$ as a $\GENERIC$-object $s$ equipped with a distinguished mono representing the subobject; we write this mono as $s\ira c$.
+For each morphism $\gamma:a\ra c$ in a given complete category, we write $\gamma(a)$ for the \textit{image} of $c$ under $\gamma$, the minimal subobject $b\subset c$ through which $\gamma$ factors.
 For an object $c$ in a given category, we write $b\subset c$ to indicate that $b$ is a subobject of $c$.